 The State Department of Public Health (DPH) establishes "primary" and "secondary" Domestic Water Quality Standards for drinking water supplied by public water systems such as the City.
 The standards are required by state law to meet or exceed standards adopted by the U.S. Environmental Protection Agency.
 The concentrations of specified constituents are limited to maximum contaminant levels and are established on a constituent basis for bacteriological contaminants (such as coliform), organic chemicals (such as benzene), inorganic chemicals (such as total dissolved solids), and radioactivity (such as gross alpha particle activity).
 Primary standards are set at levels necessary to protect public health and may not be exceeded.
-Secondary standards are based on aesthetic criteria such as taste and odor and are composed of (1) recommended limits that may be exceeded but are not recommended to be exceeded; (2) upper limits that may be exceeded for a limited duration with prior DPH approval; and (3) short term limits that may not be exceeded.
+Secondary standards are based on aesthetic criteria such as taste and odor and are composed of (1) recommended limits that may be exceeded but are not recommended to be exceeded; (2) upper limits that may be exceeded.